ArmanTheParman/Parmanode/README.md

 OS only currently.

-Version 3 is not fully backwards compatible with earlier versions, it's best to fully uninstall previous versions before using version 3.
+Version 3 is not fully backwards compatible with earlier versions, it's best to fully unihe nstall previous versions before using version 3.
 Blockchain data does not need to be deleted.

 Parmanode is an automated installation wizard and menu for desktiop